svenbuder/astr4004_2026_week4/README.md

 - **B Astronomical Data Query Language**:
   This notebook includes solved and unsolved exercises on how to query large data sets with the astronomical version of the Structured Query Language (SQL).

-- **C Statistics**:
-  This notebook covers some statistical methods relevant to computational astronomy.

-- **D Plot Clinic**:
-  In this notebook, we explore effective data visualization techniques.

 ### Directories

 - **data/**: